JackChen890311/Papers/Ideas.md

 - LWM: Large world model
 	- How about small world with large model?
 Can that achieve AGI?
+- Video generation
-- Video generation (A lot of works have been done)
+	- A lot of works have been done, but I probably do not have the computing power
+- Music generation
-- Music generation (Mainly on song lyrics)
+	- Mainly on song lyrics
 - There are large language models, are there large diffusion models?
+- Diffusion Model + Contrastive Learning
+	- Concept Decomposition
+	- Style Generation (Same prompt with different style)